2019-2020 Governor’s Criminal Justice Volunteer Service Awards

-(AUSTIN) – The Military Veteran Peer Network was presented the Reentry and Integration Division Award during the Governor’s 2015 Criminal Justice Volunteer Service Award program today.
+(AUSTIN) –The Military Veteran Peer Network in Killeen, Texas was presented the Reentry and Integration Division Award during the Governor’s 2020-2021 Criminal Justice Volunteer Service Awards program today.

-The award was presented by Texas Board of Criminal Justice Chairman Oliver Bell and TDCJ Executive Director Brad Livingston during a ceremony in Austin.
+The award was presented by Texas Board of Criminal Justice Chairman Patrick O’Daniel and TDCJ Executive Director Bryan Collier during an online ceremony.

-“We’re grateful for the efforts of these award recipients,” said Livingston.
-“These everyday heroes are making a profound and lasting impact on the lives of individuals across the State of Texas.”
+“The efforts of these award recipients are unparalleled,” said Collier.
+“Every day they leave a profound and lasting impression on the lives of so many across the State of Texas.”

-The Military Veteran Peer Network is one of 5 organizations and 16 individuals from across the state recognized for their efforts to help inmates and those who are on parole or probation.
-They donate many hours of their personal time every year with the goal of changing the lives of convicted offenders, and aiding and comforting their victims.
+The Military Veteran Peer Network is one of 6 organizations and 16 individuals from across the state recognized for their efforts to help inmates and those who are on parole or probation.
+They donate many hours of their personal time every year with the goal of changing the lives of convicted inmates, as well as aiding and comforting their victims.